ranguard/www-leo-cuckoo-org/root/cv/index.md

 ##### A little about me and the types of job I would be interested in:

-I'm looking for something interesting either as `CTO for SME`, `Team lead`, `Systems architect` or `Senior Developer` - mostly `remote` / `Bath (UK)` area.
-Could be contract or permanent.
-I love getting things done, either on my own or with others.
-I'm interested in all internet related technologies, current focus is `TypeScript`,  `Serverless` and `Event based architecture`, using AWS - though this is a passion rather than a requirement.
+I'm looking for something interesting - either as `CTO for SME`, `Team lead`, `Systems architect` or `Senior developer` - mostly `remote` / `Bath (UK)` area, contract or permanent.

+I love getting things done, either on my own or with a team.
+I'm interested in all internet related technologies.
 I love working with `Perl`, though I wouldn't usually start a new project in it.
+My current focus is `TypeScript`,  `Serverless` and `Event based architecture`, using AWS - though this is a passion rather than a requirement.

-I have `full stack` experience, including helping UI/UX teams I've had working for me, though with the knowledge CSS and HTML are not where my strengths lie, and lets not talk about design skills!
+I have `full stack` experience, though CSS is not where my strengths lie, and lets not talk about design skills!

-I want to offer my `experience in creating value` for wherever I work, `providing excellence` and excitement to the end users of the systems I help with.
+I want to offer my `technical experience in creating value` for wherever I work, `providing excellence` to the end users of the systems I am involved with.
 I also love finding the `cleanest simplest solution to complex problems` and `supporting others` that I work with to do the same.

 ### Skills